jdc Fine Art:

 Our choices reflect our personal taste and aesthetic; we gravitate towards narrative, figurative work.
 Overarching currents in our artists' collective aesthetic include: the portrait; beauty and the poetics of the world; the every day; the image as document, memorial, snapshot, even lie; alternative or plural realities; and international issues.

-A number of our artists hybridize their work, so beyond the traditional editioned photographic print viewers will encounter other forms of photo-dependent or lens-driven works, such as artists' books, videos, unique photo-objects, photo-installations, and the like.
+A number of our artists hybridize their work.
+Beyond the traditional editioned photographic print viewers will encounter other forms of photo-dependent or lens-driven works, such as artists' books, videos, objects, installations, and the like.

 Omnipresence need not be anchored to a singular space; connectivity can occur outside more than inside the box; collectors tend to explore virtually before physically; and all patrons enjoy special invitations to unique art-events.